Know Your Tools

 SQLite and DB Browser

 In this course, we will use SQLite and its graphical interface DB Browser to create and query DBMSs.
 During this lab, you will install and use the DB Browser or SQLite3.
 As an example for a database, we will use the Chinook database.
-To download the .sql file, open the Link and look for Chinook_Sqlite.sql.
+To download the .sqlite file, open the Link and look for Chinook_Sqlite.sqlite and Chinook_Sqlite.sql.
 Right click on the link and Save Link As ... to download the file into a location of your choice.

-SQLite3
+SQLite3 (on MACOS)

 $ sqlite3 Chinook